soulrider911/d3-for-dummies/README.md

 #### Bars

 Now we are ready to build bars.
-To do this we use a chain of functions `data -> enter -> rect`.
+To do so we use a chain of functions `data -> enter -> append(geometric object)`.
 This allows to use magic function in each further `attr` (attribute): `(d) -> d.attribute`.
 The function allows to iterate through each entered object we want to create on the plot.

 ```coffeescript
   rect = svg.selectAll("rect")